 The original hall was built during the period of the 'Black Death' in 1350 by the Redmond family.
 During Cromwell's invasion it was confiscated from the family and handed over to the Loftus family in the 1650's who had to repair the hall from the considerable damage caused by cannon fire.
 The head of the family had many titles but in the 1800's was created Marquess of Ely.

 In 1870 the hall was demolished by the 4th Earl and the present hall was built on its foundations.
 The only remaining parts of the old hall that were left were the foundations of a circular tower and an underground passage.
 The new hall was very up market for its time including a handmade Italian staircase, gas lighting and central heating.

-A film ‘The Legend of Loftus Hall was released in 1993 and another with a current working title ‘Loftus Hall' set in the present day is due for release soon.
+A film 'The Legend of Loftus Hall was released in 1993 and another with title 'Loftus Hall' was released in 2014.

 It is believed that in 1762 a man visited the house from a ship docked on the Hook Peninsula.
 Anne Loftus invited him into the house and noticed he had a cloven foot, she screamed and the man went up through the roof in a puff of smoke leaving a large hole which could never be properly repaired.

 Other Castles in the Area

 Fethard Castle, County Wexford

 Gorteens Castle, County Kilkenny

 Kilmurry Castle, County Kilkenny